-The best summer music concerts and music festivals in Sonoma Wine Country, San Francisco Bay Area, are listed here.
+Sing a song of summer, with live music concerts and music festivals in the Sonoma Wine Country region of the San Francisco Bay Area.
 Enjoy Broadway Under the Stars in Jack London State Park, wine festivals, Fourth of July Fireworks at the Green Music Center, plaza concerts, farmers' markets and much more.

 One of the highlights of summer is the annual 4th of July Celebration at Green Music Center in Rohnert Park, a dazzling fireworks display on the lawn and in Weill Hall.
 The world-class Green Music Center is situated on the picturesque campus of Sonoma State University, and hosts hundreds of notable concerts of all kinds all year long.

-Broadway Under the Stars at Jack London State Park, June 17 through September 11, 2016.
+Broadway Under the Stars, Jack London State Park

 Now under private management, the non-profit Jack London State Park is breathtakingly beautiful at dusk, and turns even more mystical in the summer, with the sounds of Broadway musical theater acts serenading under the stars.
 Each of the concerts begins before sundown at the spectacular Kohler & Frohling winery ruins in the park.
-This is the highest caliber musical theatre, too, showcasing ballads in a series of four concerts: This Magic Moment, Fantastical Family Night, Dance the Night Away, and the Gala Celebration in a season-closing showstopper.
-Festive pre-show picnicking and warm-up band music begins at the Beauty Ranch begins at 5 p.m., so bring your own feast or purchase food and beverages including signature wines from local wineries at the park.
+This is the highest caliber musical theatre, too, showcasing ballads in a series of four concerts: Another Openin’ Another Show, Fantastical Family Night, Fascinating Rhythm, and the Gala Celebration in a season-closing showstopper.
+Festive pre-show picnicking and warm-up band music begins at the Beauty Ranch at 5 p.m., so bring your own feast or purchase food and beverages including signature wines from local wineries at the park.
 Then, prepare to dance and sing, when the show starts at 7:30 p.m.

 Part of the appeal of this immensely popular annual gathering is the magical setting, at Johnson's Beach & Resort on the Russian River.
 It’s just one block from Guerneville’s Main Street, and towering redwoods keep the crowds cool against the banks of the water.
-Even cooler is the line-up of top performers – still TBD but guaranteed to be top-notch (last year bought big names like Buddy Guy, Dave Koz and Rick Braun, Taj Mahal Trio, WAR, Jackie Greene, and more.
+Even cooler is the line-up of top performers – still TBD but guaranteed to be top-notch (last year bought big names like like Chaka Khan, Keb’ Mo,’ Johnny Lang, Brian Culbertson, Sheila E., Bobby Rush, Nikki Hill, and more.
 The fun plays over two stages, and guests are invited to bring a blanket and low-back chairs.
 Doors open at 10 a.m. daily and the music rocks until 6 p.m., rounded out with food vendors, wine tastings, dancing in the grass, and even canoes, kayaks and paddle boats for rent on the river.
 Get your tix at the Russian River Chamber of Commerce & Visitor's Center in Guerneville, by calling 707-869-1595, or online.

 Details: Johnson's Beach Russian River Festivals, 16241 First St., Guerneville

 A true community gathering, hundreds of locals and visitors stake out their blankets and folding chairs early in the day to secure prime viewing of bands playing everything from swing to cool jazz to country and rockabilly.
 Bring a picnic and wine (some regulars bring small, low tables and set up candelabras and flower vases), then settle back in the grass for a variety of acts that often include favorites like Roy Rogers & The Delta Rhythm Kings, Stompy Jones, The Dixie Giants, and Big Sandy & His Fly-Rite Boys.
 The music runs from 6 to 8 p.m. each Tuesday, with plenty of food trucks to feed you, too.

 Cloverdale’s summer-long, free concert series plays alongside the Farmers Market in the Downtown Plaza.
-The market begins at 6 p.m. and the music plays from 7 p.m. until around 10 p.m.
+The market begins at 6 p.m. and the music plays from 6:30 p.m. until around 10 p.m.
 There’s music for everyone, in a weekly changing showcase of alternative country, pop, rock, blues, American rock, soul, funk, salsa, Latin jazz, and indie - even zydeco and Cajun French tunes.
 For even more family fun, there are food booths, premium Sonoma County wines and craft beers, hand-crafted arts for sale, and kids’ activities like jumpy castles and rock climbing walls.

 Details: The Downtown Cloverdale Plaza

-This year’s dates and artists are still being finalized, but every year for the past 26 years, fans of this winery’s lavish celebrations have looked forward to seeing such intimate performances by world-class musicians in a stunning vineyard setting topped off by sweeping views of the Russian River Valley.
-Big names are a given; last year welcomed stars like Kenny Loggins, Randy Newman, George Benson, and Kenny G. Take a picnic meal to enjoy on The Green, or purchase an assortment of delectables from local purveyors who will be onsite.
+Every year for the past 27 years, fans of this winery’s lavish celebrations have looked forward to seeing such intimate performances by world-class musicians in a stunning vineyard setting topped off by sweeping views of the Russian River Valley.
+Big names are a given; this year welcomes stars like Chris Isaak, Kenny Loggins, Chris Botti, and Kool & The Gang.
+Take a picnic meal to enjoy on The Green, or purchase an assortment of delectables from local purveyors who will be onsite.
 You can also stock up on Rodney Strong wines, to sip while you sing along.

-There’s simply too much good music to pack into the small town of Windsor, which is why this weekly event is always packed, with thousands of partygoers.
+There’s simply too much good music to pack into the small town of Windsor, which is why this weekly event is always packed, with thousands of partygoers converging on Thursdays.
 The Windsor Farmers Market, complete with food trucks and lawn games, runs from 5 to 8 p.m., and the free music concerts start at 6 p.m.
 You can dance this year to jams like Carolyn Wonderland’s blues/rock, Great Wide Open’s Tom Petty tribute, 80s a Gogo’s 80s dance music, Orchestra Son de Cana Latin beats, and more.

 Details: Windsor Town Green

 As Northern California's largest country music festival, the weekend features some dozen big name acts, sprawled across the grassy, five-acre Carnival field at the Sonoma County Fairgrounds in Santa Rosa.
 State-of-the-art staging and sound are enhanced by two 16-foot video walls, showcasing talent like Thomas Rett, Maddie & Tae, Michael Ray, William Michael Morgan, Ned Ledoux, and many more.
 Concessions serve beer, wine, spirits and Wine Country food alongside an array of western themed and festival activities.

 Details: Funky Fridays, Hood Mountain Regional Park, 1450 N. Pythian Road, Santa Rosa

 First, it’s pronounced We-Chica.
 Second, it’s an annual concert at Gundlach Bundschu Winery in Sonoma, selected because the 152-year-old Gun-Bun (as regulars call it) was once part of the land called Rancho Huichica by Mexican General Mariano Vallejo, and Huichica is the name of the unique soil of the region that makes for great winegrowing.
-The festivities start at 3 p.m. on Friday and continue at 11:30 a.m. on Saturday, with a diverse lineup of 28 bands, including groups like Mystic Braves, Fruit Bats, Mild High club, and Vetiver.
-Keeping everyone fueled are “bunk” sandwiches, salumi, Rancho Gordo beans, craft beers and plenty of wine.
+The festivities start at 3 p.m. on Friday and continue at 11:30 a.m. on Saturday, with a diverse lineup across four stages, including groups like Beachwood Sparks, Cave Singers, Mr. Elevator, and Cool Ghouls.
+Keeping everyone fueled are pizza, barbecue, salads, yakitori, craft beers and plenty of Gun-Bun wine.

 Fort Ross State Historic Park is wonderful to visit all on its own, with historic crafts, militia cannons, and living breathing history of its founding in the 1800s.
 For this special festival, there is also a multi-cultural food court, marketplace, children’s crafts, costumed re-enactments, dance, and the highlight: live music.
 Set in a dramatic natural outdoor amphitheater with the Pacific Ocean as its backdrop, authentic re-enactors will perform periodic songs accompanied by historic instruments and twirling dancers.